-Apply for swan, crane and grouse permits: If you plan to apply for swan, sandhill crane, greater sage-grouse and sharp-tailed grouse permits in the hunt drawing, the application period runs from July 6-20, 2022.
-For more information on applying for a swan permit, see page 11.
-For information on applying for grouse and crane permits, see the 2022-23 Utah Upland Game and Turkey Guidebook.
+Apply for tundra swan, crane and grouse permits: If you plan to apply for tundra swan, sandhill crane, greater sage-grouse and sharptailed grouse permits in the hunt drawing, the application period runs from July 5-19, 2023.
+For more information on applying for a tundra swan permit, see page 11.
+For information on applying for grouse and crane permits, see the 2023-24 Utah Upland Game and Turkey Guidebook.

 Youth Waterfowl Hunt dates: This fall, the Youth Waterfowl Hunt in the Northern Zone will be held Sept.
-17, 2022.
-The Youth Waterfowl Hunt in the Southern Zone will be held two weeks later, on Oct.
-1, 2022.
-For details, see page 33.
+23, 2023.
+The Youth Waterfowl Hunt in the Southern Zone will be held one week later, on Sept.
+30, 2023.
+For details, see page 7.